 • Updates throughout the book based on developments in ethical theory and new medical research

-• Revisions and updates to the Learning Objectives, Key Terms, References, and URLs
+• Revisions and updates to the Learning Objectives, Key Terms, Bibliographies, and URLs

 • The addition of multiple recent case studies, including:

 - an undocumented patient who needs a rule bent

 - a pediatrician who turns away unvaccinated patients